D-Bits/Danabases-Blog/content/posts/2020-05-07-overhauling-this-website.md

 *The project structure scaffolded by Hugo*

 Ultimately, I do not consider myself a front-end web developer, or any kind of expert on CSS.
 Therefore, rather than code the entire website from scratch, I made to choose to use one of Hugo's pre-built themes from their [gallery](https://themes.gohugo.io/tags/gallery/).
 Eventually, I settled on a rather nice theme called [Notepadium](https://themes.gohugo.io/hugo-notepadium/).
 To apply this theme, you would first clone the theme's git repo into your project's `theme` directory.
-Then, open your `config.toml` file
+Then, open your `config.toml` file.

 I should note that even though I used a pre-built theme for this site, I did at least of some of my own, custom styles to it.